MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 When you automate the build it means that instead of someone manually going through the steps to create a build, it is done automatically by a script file.
 Democratizing the build means anyone in the team should be able to trigger this process - even the non-technical people.

 How do you know if your build is automated?
-A good way to guage is to ask a team to generate a build - if it takes them more than a minute or two, it is not automated enough.
+A good way to gauge is to ask a team to generate a build - if it takes them more than a minute or two, it is not automated enough.

 Most teams I have come across that have not automated the build yet will tell me it is going to be very hard and that they have special circumstances that require a specific person doing it manually.
 Personally, I have yet to come across a team that hasn't been able to automate and share this responsibility across the team after applying their minds.

 For instance, I once worked with a team that was under a huge amount of pressure working on a very legacy application.
 There was one particular developer that stood out as always being busy.
-After some time with the team we noticed that every couple of weeks this particular developer would disapear for a day to make a build for the testers.
-Because of the pressure he was under, occaisonally he would miss a step during the build process and send through a build pack with an old file.
-This would only get picked up after a few hours of it being with the testers which meant he would then need to spend another day re-doing the build and the manual testing would need start over gain.
+After some time with the team we noticed that every couple of weeks this particular developer would disappear for a day to make a build for the testers.
+Because of the pressure he was under, occasionally he would miss a step during the build process and send through a build pack with an old file.
+This would only get picked up after a few hours of it being with the testers which meant he would then need to spend another day re-doing the build and the manual testing would need start over again.
 You can imagine how popular he was when this happened and how much he enjoyed his build days.

 After quite a bit of encouragement we convinced him to give us time to help him automate the build.
 It took us a few days, but we managed to automate the build so that anyone could generate it.
 What once was an error prone process took almost a full day of a developers time was reduced to a matter of seconds.